felipegalvao/medium-comment-system/README.md

-# Datapath Test
+# Medium like Comment System

-Objective: "Build a medium.com style commenting / notes system."
+Objective: "Build a medium.com style commenting / notes system using a REST API"

 ## Rest API